A bill to establish a national historic country store preservation and revitalization program.

 Length: 14 pages

-This bill was introduced on July 19, 2006, in a previous session of Congress, but was not enacted.
+This bill was introduced on July 19, 2006, in a previous session of Congress, but it did not receive a vote.

 Jul 19, 2006